Marvin Zindler: Illness and death

 On July 5, 2007, it was announced on KTRK's 6:00 p.m. newscast that Zindler was diagnosed with inoperable pancreatic cancer that had also spread to his liver.
 In a news conference, Zindler said he would continue to work.
 Zindler stated that he planned to stay on the air as his illness was treated, even doing restaurant reports and greetings from his bedside.
 Zindler died from the cancer at The University of Texas M. D. Anderson Cancer Center in the Texas Medical Center in Houston on July 29, 2007, two nights after what would turn out to be his final newscast.

 Zindler's funeral took place on Wednesday, August 1, 2007 at Congregation Beth Israel of Houston.
 ABC-13 staff members and Houston-area religious figures, such as Joel Osteen, Archbishop Joseph Fiorenza, Reverend Bill Lawson (anchor Melanie Lawson's father), and Reverend Kirbyjon Caldwell were among those presenting tributes to Zindler at the funeral.
 He was interred at Woodlawn Cemetery, Houston, Texas.

 Legacy

 The role of Melvin P. Thorpe, as played by Clinton Allmon in the original Broadway production of The Best Little Whorehouse in Texas and Dom DeLuise in the 1982 film version, is based on Zindler.

-In November 2007, Bellaire Park in Bellaire, Texas was renamed to Bellaire Zindler Park.
+In November 2007, Bellaire Park in Bellaire, Texas was renamed "Bellaire Zindler Park."